GiovenPosa/RecommendationSystems/README.md

 - Learns latent features to estimate how a user would rate unseen movies.
 - Returns top-N highest-rated predictions for a given user.

+### 3. Content-Based Filtering (Memory-Based)
+- Builds a user profile based on genres of movies they’ve rated highly (≥ 4).
+- Uses rating-weighted genre frequency to personalize recommendations.
+- Scores and ranks unseen movies by comparing genre overlap with the user’s preferences.
+- Normalizes and returns top-N movies aligned with the user’s taste.

 ---

 ## 🎯 Why I Built This